greydanus/mr_london/README.md

-#Pythonic OCR
+#MrLondon
-A convolutional neural network implemented in pure numpy.
-Web demo [here](https://pythonic-ocr.herokuapp.com/)
+A LSTM recurrent neural network implemented in pure numpy.
+Web demo [here](https://mr-london.herokuapp.com/)

 Description
 -----------
-I built this project to teach myself about how deep convolutional neural networks function.
-First, I created my own MNIST-like dataset with about 30 alphanumeric symbols.
+I built this project to teach myself about how recurrent neural networks function.
+First, I made a dataset that consisted of several million words from Jack London novels.

-Next, I trained a deep convolutional network using Keras and saved the weights using python's pickle utility.
+Next, I trained a deep Long Short Term Memory (LSTM) recurrent neural network using Keras and saved the weights using python's pickle utility.
 Finally, I rewrote all the forward propagation code in pure numpy (as opposed to Theano or Tensorflow as in Keras).
 This lets me run the network as a demo via heroku.

-There are a few Easter eggs too: try a five-pointed star or a triangle!
+The model runs a bit slow on the web app, but keep in mind that it had to learn English vocabulary, grammar, and punctuation at the character level!

 Dependencies
 --------